Many pupils may only attend school part-time under new health guidelines

 Students wearing face masks attend class at the Lopez de Mendoza Institute in Spain.
 New public health guidance published today says schools should reopen with physical distancing of at least one metre between students in most cases.
 Photograph: Cesar Manso/AFP

-New public health guidance published on Wednesday says schools should reopen with physical distancing of at least one metre between students in most cases.
+New public health guidance published today says schools should reopen with physical distancing of at least one metre between students in most cases.

 The recommendations throw into doubt Government plans to reopen schools to all pupils on a full-time basis without any physical distancing.